-- 8.4 The Old School Farm site was one of two sites which were considered suitable for development in the Site Assessment report (10).
+- 8.3 The Old School Farm site was one of two sites which were considered suitable for development in the Site Assessment report (10).
 In order to preserve key views and to maintain a visual separation between Wickham Market and Pettistree the west boundary of the development area has been set back from Walnuts Lane.
 Vehicular access to the site will be from the High Street (B1438).
 Pedestrian access routes to the School and village are good.
-Adjacent to the site is the opportunity to provide informal green space on the field known as The Penny Field, which lies on the west side of the Village Hall playing field. - 8.5 The Old School building is listed as a Non-Designated Heritage Asset (11) and must be retained and preserved for non-residential use.
-The setting of the parish cemetery (NDH) must also be considered and preserved by ensuring that the development respects its natural boundary and its tranquil and dark character. - 8.6 East Suffolk Council is undertaking work to understand the supply and demand of open spaces and sports facilities across East Suffolk, including Wickham Market.
-This includes play areas, and it is expected that open space provision on this site will have regard to any needs for play space identified through this work. - 8.7 As outlined in paragraph 5.9, the Neighbourhood Plan area falls within the remit of the Suffolk Coast Recreational Disturbance Avoidance and Mitigation Strategy (RAMS) (36).
+Adjacent to the site is the opportunity to provide informal green space on the field known as The Penny Field, which lies on the west side of the Village Hall playing field. - 8.4 The Old School building is listed as a Non-Designated Heritage Asset (11) and must be retained and preserved for non-residential use.
+The setting of the parish cemetery (NDH) must also be considered and preserved by ensuring that the development respects its natural boundary and its tranquil and dark character.
+Investigation using geophysical survey to inform the evaluation of any archaeological potential on the site prior to determination of planning applications on the site will be required. - 8.5 East Suffolk Council is undertaking work to understand the supply and demand of open spaces and sports facilities across East Suffolk, including Wickham Market.
+This includes play areas, and it is expected that open space provision on this site will have regard to any needs for play space identified through this work. - As outlined in paragraph 5.9, the Neighbourhood Plan area falls within the remit of the Suffolk Coast Recreational Disturbance Avoidance and Mitigation Strategy (RAMS) (39).
 Development on this site will therefore be required to make a financial contribution towards the mitigation of Likely Significant Effects on Habitat Sites.
-This approach is in accordance with Suffolk Coast RAMS and Policy SCLP10.1 of the Suffolk Coastal Local Plan. - 8.8 In addition to securing a RAMS contribution, proposals should include provision of well-designed open space.
+This approach is in accordance with Suffolk Coast RAMS and Policy SCLP10.1 of the Suffolk Coastal Local Plan. - 8.7 In addition to securing a RAMS contribution, proposals should include provision of well-designed open space.
 Such provisions can help minimise any predicted increase in recreational pressure on Habitat sites by containing the majority of recreation within and around the development site boundary.
 Provision of open space, proportionate to the size of the development, should acknowledge that there are some broad design principles that can help to reduce pressure on European sites, which can include the provision of high quality semi natural areas, links to surrounding public rights of way (PRoW) creating circular dog walking routes in line with published best practice guidance, signage/information leaflets to householders to promote these areas for recreation, and dog waste bins.
 A commitment to the long term maintenance and management of these provisions would be expected from the developer.

-8.9 Groundwater and Contamination.
-As the site falls within the Anglian Water Source Protection Zones 1, 2 and 3.
-For land that may have been affected by contamination as a result of its previous use or that of the surrounding land, sufficient information should be provided with the planning application to satisfy the requirements of the NPPF for dealing with land contamination.
-This should take the form of a Preliminary Risk Assessment (including a desk study, conceptual model and initial assessment of risk), and provide assurance that the risk to the water environment is fully understood and can be addressed through appropriate measures.
+8.8 Groundwater and Contamination.
+The site falls within the Anglian Water Source Protection Zones 1, 2 and 3.
+Insofar as the land concerned may have been affected by contamination as a result of its previous use or that of the surrounding land, sufficient information should be provided with planning applications to satisfy the requirements of the NPPF for dealing with land contamination.
+This should take the form of a Preliminary Risk Assessment (including a desk study, conceptual model, and initial assessment of risk), and provide assurance that the risk to the water environment has been fully understood and can be addressed through appropriate measures.